SR-22 Insurance Explained: Costs, Requirements & How to Get It

 Pincher's Pro Tip

 Shop for new insurance after your SR-22 requirement ends.
-Many insurers will offer better rates once you're no longer mandated to carry SR-22, especially if you've maintained a clean record during the requirement period.
+Many insurers will offer better rates once you're no longer required to carry SR-22, especially if you've maintained a clean record.
+You're no longer limited to high-risk carriers and may qualify for dramatically lower premiums.

 When your mandated SR-22 period ends, follow these steps: